Miguel00v/Ecommerce-Primessups/README.md

 Online Store - PrimeSupps Briefing

 Introduction
-This final project consists of creating an online store focused on supplementation products.
-The choice of this theme reflects my personal appreciation for health and vitality.
-During the planning phase, I used the Design Thinking methodology to ensure a user-centered and innovative approach.
-The development was done using HTML, CSS, JavaScript, and PHP, with the help of frameworks and libraries to optimize the process and ensure a high-quality user experience.
+The PrimeSupps project is an online store dedicated to selling supplementation products.
+This theme was chosen based on my personal appreciation for health and vitality.
+I employed the Design Thinking methodology during the planning phase to ensure a user-centered and innovative approach.
+The development utilized HTML, CSS, JavaScript, and PHP, along with various frameworks and libraries to optimize the process and ensure a high-quality user experience.

+Technologies Used
+Frontend:

+HTML
+CSS (Flexbox and Grid layouts)
+JavaScript
+Font Awesome (for icons)
+Backend:

+PHP
+MySQL (via phpMyAdmin)
+API Integration:

+Stripe API (for secure payments)
+Design Tools:

+Figma (for wireframes and visual identity)

 Empathy / Target Audience
 The online store is aimed at an audience interested in health and wellness, with a special focus on supplementation.
 To define the persona, research was conducted on several supplementation websites (such as Prozis, Zumub, and MyProtein), comparing navigation, design, functionalities, and user perceptions.